-It’s pumpkin EVERYTHING season, and a good idea to take a break from those sweet (so sweet) pies and try this delicious tangy spicy pumpkin pickle.
+It’s pumpkin EVERYTHING season, and a good idea to take a break from those sweet (so sweet) pies and try this delicious tangy spicy pumpkin pickle recipe.

 An easy overnight refrigerator pickle recipe, this delicious grown-up pickle will keep up to two months in the refrigerator.

-Try it yourself and let me know what you enjoyed it with!
+Try it yourself and let me know what you enjoy it with!
 And if you prefer your pumpkin on the sweet side, this delicious vegan pumpkin bread might be just the ticket.

 Serve it with:

 - As a vegan side dish over white rice (or lemon rice with coconut)

 - As a side for Japanese recipes such as sushi and tofu main dishes

 - Paired with feta or creamy mild cheeses as part of a cheeseboard!

 This simple spicy pumpkin pickle has a ton of flavour but you can also adjust some of the ingredients to make it your own, and swap out or omit certain aromatics.